marmy28/db_constraints/docs/keyedcollection.md

 assert(!mars.contains("Milkey Way"));
 assert(mars.contains("Milky Way"));

-foreach(name_pk, candy; mars)
+// looping over mars we make sure the key can be used to get the correct value. foreach(name_pk, candy; mars)
 {
     assert(mars[name_pk] == candy);
 }

 // trying to add another candy with the same name will
-// result in a unique constraint violation auto milkyWay2 = new Candy("Milky Way", 18, 0, null);
+// result in a unique constraint violation even if the ranking is different auto milkyWay2 = new Candy("Milky Way", 16);
 import std.exception : assertThrown;
 assertThrown!(UniqueConstraintException)(mars ~= milkyWay2);